sgajbi/performanceAnalytics/docs/RFCs/RFC 029 - Unified Multi-Period Analysis Framework.md

   - **Support Multiple Periods per Request:** Allow clients to pass a list of desired period types (e.g., `["MTD", "YTD", "1Y"]`) in a single API call.
   - **Optimize Performance:** Refactor the core engines to process the full input data once, then perform lightweight slicing and aggregation for each requested period, eliminating redundant calculations.
   - **Provide a Clear Response Structure:** Return results in a dictionary where keys are the requested period types and values are the corresponding analytics, making the output easy to parse.
-  - **Maintain Consistency:** Apply this new pattern uniformly across all relevant endpoints, including TWR, MWR, Contribution, and Attribution.
+  - **Maintain Consistency:** Apply this new pattern uniformly across TWR, Contribution, and Attribution.
+The MWR endpoint is excluded due to an incompatible data model.
   - **Ensure Backward Compatibility:** The existing `period_type` field will continue to be supported to avoid breaking existing client integrations.

 ### Non-Goals